The Meaning of The Steeldrivers’ “Where Rainbows Never Die”

 Before rising to fame as a solo artist, Chris Stapleton had his hands in a number of projects, including a stint as the lead singer for bluegrass band The Steeldrivers from 2008-2010.
 During his time with The Steeldrivers, Stapleton collaborated with the group’s mandolin player, Mike Henderson, to write some of their most well-known songs, including the cosmic country gem, “Where Rainbows Never Die.”

-“Where Rainbows Never Die” is a song about an old man who’s growing old and taking stock of his life, coming from the second Steeldrivers album, Reckless (2010).
+“Where Rainbows Never Die” is a song about an old man who’s taking stock of his life, off the second Steeldrivers album, Reckless (2010).
 The lyrics describe this gentleman’s anticipation of a peaceful afterlife, where he can cast aside the stresses of life on earth and watch the sunsets fade away until the end of time.

 In the first verse, Stapleton brings us into the mind of this old timer as he looks back on his younger days, recognizing that time has gotten the best of him: